michaellzy/iEvent/items/report.md

 <hr>

 ## Implemented Features
-*[What features have you implemented? where, how, and why?]* <br>
-*List all features you have completed in their separate categories with their feature Id.
-THe features must be one of the basic/custom features, or an approved feature from Voice Four Feature.*

 ### Basic Features
 1. [LogIn].
 Users are able to login if and only if both email and password are correct (easy)